 In a recent interview I mentioned that self esteem is more valuable than self confidence.
 This initiated some discussion about how and why, so here is more detail on that thought.

-Understood this way we can see that self esteem helps us exist beyond (and without) external things, which we cannot control, while self confidence helps us to do things in the world in the ways we can control.
+Self esteem helps us exist despite external things we cannot control, while self confidence helps us interact with external things in attempts to exert control.

 Too much

-Too much self confidence means trouble: we get ourselves into mischief by pushing too far, we ignore evidence and warnings about our actions, and dominate other people, perhaps unthinkingly.
-We are borish and tiresome to be around, we exclude people with our over-expansion into social, emotional, and physical spaces, and we crash into events rather than welcoming them into our worlds.
+Too much self confidence brings trouble: we get ourselves into mischief by pushing too far, ignoring evidence and warnings about our actions, and dominating other people, probably unwelcomely.

 When excessively self confident we take extended and unappraised risks and become ill judged.
 We make ourselves both vulnerable and fragile by overriding evidence, experience and warnings.
 We create ever larger risks and failures that undermine our sense of personal value.